mattbierner/emotions/README.md

 ## Available Emotions
-`emotions` provides 100% coverage of all human emotions, as defined by the [HUMAINE Emotion Annotation and Representation Language (EARL)][humaine].
+`emotions` provides 100% coverage of all human emotions, as defined by the [HUMAINE Emotion Annotation and Representation Language (EARL)][humaine]:

 ```
 affection